dallison/neutron/neutron/docs/user_guide.md

 point in having structs if you can't send them anywhere, so Neutron also generates a couple of ways to send the generated struct over a wire.

 1. Serialized ROS message format (serdes)
+2. Serialized compact ROS message format (serdes)
-2. Zero-copy message format (zeros)
+3. Zero-copy message format (zeros)

 ## ROS messages
 ROS messaging is pretty primitive by any standards.
 The input IDL is a flat set of fields looking something like this: